Rivalries in the Australian Football League: Sydney v West Coast

+A rivalry between the Sydney Swans and the West Coast Eagles developed during the first decade of the 2000s due to an unusually high number of close games, many in finals.
+The teams met each other six times between September 2005 and March 2007, including both Grand Finals and two Qualifying Finals; the final margins of these games were: 4, 4, 2, 1, 1 and 1, with Sydney winning the 2005 Grand Final after a 72-year drought—which was the longest gap between premierships in VFL/AFL history—and West Coast winning the 2006 Grand Final.
+The sum of margins of 13 points across six consecutive meetings is by far the narrowest in VFL/AFL history, with 28 points (South Melbourne vs Melbourne, 28 points, 1898–1900) the nearest challenger for six consecutive games.
+In Round 4, 2008, the era of consistently close games came to an end when the Swans smashed the Eagles by 62 points.
+Twenty seasons after the dramatic 2005 Grand Final, 6x All Australian West Coast Ruckman Dean Cox commenced a career as the head coach of the Sydney Swans, taking over from long serving coach John Longmire at the end of 2024.

 Local derbies

 There are four "local derbies" in the AFL, with each of the clubs competing against their cross-town rivals at least twice every year.

 Western Derby: Fremantle v West Coast

 The two Western Australian-based teams contest the Western Derby.
 The West Coast Eagles won the first nine derbies, stretching from the inaugural derby in May 1995 until July 1999, but the Fremantle Dockers managed a seven-match consecutive winning streak in derby matches, commencing in August 2007 and ending in May 2011.
 Of the 56 derbies played, West Coast holds a 33–23 advantage.
 The best-performing player in each Western Derby is awarded the Glendinning–Allan Medal.